megardn/PennLINC.github.io/docs/LabHome/CONCUR Reimbursement.md

 _Explanation or Cost Allocation and Justification of Expense_: Fill out why the expense was necessary.
 See examples.
 _Signature_: Obtain Ted's signature and other necessary approvals (if not being reimbursed back to Ted)

-### Step 2: Approval from Business Administrator, John Hyon
+### Approval from Business Administrator, John Hyon
 Send the prepared Expenditure Justification in word document form to John Hyon (Hyon1@pennmedicine.upenn.edu) for approval.

 Make sure to also send the receipt for all expenses.
 The receipt _must include_ the confirmation of payment (not just the invoice), how the payment was made (typically last 4 digits of the card listed on receipt), each expense itemized, the total amount paid, and the date the payment was completed.

 John may give you edits, but once the form has been approved you can convert the document to PDF to be uploaded to CONCUR.

 ## Submitting report via CONCUR
 Navigate to the [CONCUR website](https://cms.business-services.upenn.edu/penntravel/expense-report.html), click on the "CONCUR" icon, and sign in with your PennKey